wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-monitor-storage-account.md

 	![AddMetricsScrollbar](./media/storage-monitor-storage-account/Storage_AddMetrics_Scrollbar.png)

 5. Click the down arrow by a metric to expand a list of operations the metric is scoped to include.
-Select each operation that you want to view in the metrics table in the Azure Management Portal.
+Select each operation that you want to view in the metrics table in the [Azure management portal](https://manage.windowsazure.cn).

 	In the following illustration, the AUTHORIZATION ERROR PERCENTAGE metric has been expanded.